Meet Our Team

 Clyde Park, MT

-Barbara is the president emeritus of Shape Up America!, a national campaign to raise awareness of obesity as a health issue founded by the 13th U.S. Surgeon General, C. Everett Koop, in 1994.
+Barbara is the president emeritus of Shape Up America!, a national campaign to raise awareness of obesity as a health issue.
 Considered a leading authority on obesity, Barbara served on the Committee on Prevention of Obesity in Children and Youth that produced the landmark 2005 Institute of Medicine (IOM) report: Preventing Childhood Obesity: Health in the Balance.
-She also served on the IOM Subcommittee on Military Weight Management that produced the report, Weight Management: State of the Science and Opportunities for Military Programs, in 2003.
-Barbara served at the National Institutes of Health, (NIH – NIDDK) in the Division of Nutrition Research Coordination.
-Under the Clinton administration, Dr. Moore joined the Executive Office of the President in the Office of Science and Technology Policy (OSTP).
-Her earlier private sector experience includes serving as the chief nutritionist and head of program development for Weight Watchers International, and a member of the technical development team for the food company, HJ Heinz.
-Barbara earned her Ph.D. in nutritional sciences from Columbia University.
-Her postdoctoral training in nutrition and physiology was at the University of California at Davis.
-She was appointed Henry Rutgers Fellow at Rutgers University, Department of Nutritional Sciences.
-She holds a B.A. in philosophy from Skidmore College.
-In 2013 she was elected Fellow of The Obesity Society (FTOS).
+Barbara also served at the National Institutes of Health, (NIH – NIDDK) in the Division of Nutrition Research Coordination.
+Barbara earned her Ph.D. in nutritional sciences from Columbia University and her postdoctoral training in nutrition and physiology was at the University of California at Davis.

 Past Farm to School of Park County Board Members: